 - I am currently not taking individual clients on for ongoing therapy.

 I am passionate about helping people recover from eating problems and improving in their confidence and self-esteem.
 I am supportive of an anti-diet approach and Intuitive Eating Principles.

 Training, qualifications & experience

-I have experience of working with people with Anorexia Nervosa, Bulimia Nervosa, Binge Eating Disorder and EDNOS (Eating Disorder not otherwise Specified).
+I have experience of working with people with Anorexia Nervosa, Bulimia Nervosa, Binge Eating Disorder and OSFED (Other Specified Feeding and Eating Disorder).
 I also work with people who have a disordered relationship with food who might not meet a clinical diagnosis of an eating disorder.